Origin of avian flight: Cursorial model

 A cursorial, or "running" model was originally proposed by Samuel Wendell Williston in 1879.
 This theory states that "flight evolved in running bipeds through a series of short jumps".
 As the length of the jumps extended, the wings were used not only for thrust but also for stability, and eventually eliminated the gliding intermediate.
 This theory was modified in the 1970s by John Ostrom to describe the use of wings as an insect-foraging mechanism which then evolved into a wing stroke.
 Research was conducted by comparing the amount of energy expended by each hunting method with the amount of food gathered.
 The potential hunting volume doubles by running and jumping.
 To gather the same volume of food, Archaeopteryx would expend less energy by running and jumping than by running alone.
 Therefore, the cost/benefit ratio would be more favorable for this model.
 Due to Archaeopteryx's long and erect leg, supporters of this model say the species was a terrestrial bird.
 This characteristic allows for more strength and stability in the hindlimbs.
 Thrust produced by the wings coupled with propulsion in the legs generates the minimum velocity required to achieve flight.
 This wing motion is thought to have evolved from asymmetrical propulsion flapping motion.
-Thus, through these mechanisms, Archaeopteryx was able to achieve flight from the ground up.